Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event categorisation

 \begin{itemize} \item The ``Higgs" category is trained to distinguish events from the \ggH, VBF, and \VH samples from background events, which are reweighed by their cross sections before merging them into one sample.
 Events in this category are used to infer the \CP quantum number of the boson. \item The ``Genuine" category includes all background processes involving two genuine \PGt leptons. \item The ``Mis-ID" category includes all background processes in which minimally one hadronic jet is misidentified as a \tauh lepton.
 This category also contains \ltotauh misidentified events for all channels and prompt light leptons in the \ltau channels. \end{itemize}

 The three categories are mutually exclusive and, by definition, the lower bound for the highest MVA score is 1/3.
 Subsequently, the three training categories are normalised to account for the different number of events in each data set.
 All event classes are then chosen to contribute to the training with the same weight, \ie with uniform prevalence.
 For the semileptonic channels, the backgrounds for the training are provided from simulated samples, except for QCD events, which are obtained using same-sign \PGt lepton pair candidates in data.
 For the hadronic channel, the embedded samples and the \FF method are used in the training.
 For the latter, the events from the application region are used and reweighted by their \FF values.
+The contribution of other background processes not involving \jettotauh events is not removed in this case, but the impact of these events on the performance of the MVA is negligible as they amount to only $\mathcal{O}(1\%)$ of the total.
 A separate training was performed for each year to account for differences in the performance of the CMS detector in different data-taking periods.
 In the \ltau channels, the event categorisation is performed with a multiclass neural network.
 In the \tauhtauh channel, the event categorisation is performed using a multi-class BDT algorithm combined with the \textsc{XGBoost} package.
 The input variables used in the categorisation of the \ltau and \tauhtauh channels are displayed in Table~\ref{tab:catvars}.
 The training is performed inclusively for all the \PGt lepton decay modes.

 Events are sorted into the three categories depending on which of the three output scores is closest to unity.
 The maximum output score is also retained and used for the purpose of signal extraction.
-These maximum scores will be referred to as the "MVA scores" henceforth.
+These maximum scores will be referred to as the ``MVA scores" henceforth.

 After the categorisation, a cutoff of $\SIP>1.5$ is applied to the impact parameter significances of the electron and muon, as well as to the single pions from a \PGt lepton for events that are classified as signal events.
 Events with a lower \SIP would dilute the sensitivity of the analysis.
 In the background categories, a cutoff on the impact parameter significance is only applied to the single-pion decays.